Increased productivity, safety and security in farming operations

 - Workflow management

-- Monitor and log workforce
+- Monitor and log the workforce

 - Supervision of seasonal workers